Rogger190/Rogger190/README.md

 - 👋 Hi, I’m @Rogger190
-- 👀 I’m interested in Web development
+- 👀 I’m interested in Python Programming
-- 🌱 I’m currently learning DSA
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on peer programming
 - 📫 You can reach out to me on Linkedin